 Master shaper Mickey T makes longboard designs in many different styles evoking the classic Malibu style.
 His durable hybrid and longboards are a testament to the virtues of artisan craftsmanship, and are works of art in their own right.

-Another Raglan local known for his surfboards is Aaron Kereopa.
-The contemporary artist uses foam blank surfboards to create stunning carved pieces which are sold throughout New Zealand and the world.
+Another Raglan local known for his surfboard sculptures is Aaron Kereopa.
+The contemporary artist uses up-cycled surfboards to create stunning carved pieces which are sold throughout New Zealand and the world.

 Visitors to Raglan are encouraged to familiarise themselves with Raglan's Safe Surfing Code.